Healthy Women Image

 Fast Facts: Everything You Need to Know About Urothelial Bladder Cancer

 UBC is more common in men, but women often fare worse.
-Dr. Lee Ann Richter gives us the facts.
+Lee Ann Richter, M.D. answers commonly asked questions about this disease.

 Created With Support